DigvijayBhosale1729/Local_DOS_Flood/README.md

 No pip installs necessary, just need to download nmap for your system: **https://nmap.org**

+After installing nmap, run `python main.py` and follow instructions from there

+Don't do bad stuffs, you will go jail 😜

 Implemented:
 * **Multiprocessing** to scan the network and launch multiple processes for the DoS attack.